chawthinn/alegira-fwi-linear-regression/README.md

 # Algerian Forest Fire – Linear Regression Modeling

-This repository contains the solution for **AML 3104 – Assignment 1 Individual Task**.
-The objective is to analyze and model the **Fire Weather Index (FWI)** using weather and fire-related variables from the Algerian forest fire dataset.
+This project uses the Algerian Forest Fires dataset from the UCI Machine Learning Repository to predict fire risk using linear regression.
+The dataset includes temperature, humidity, wind, rain, and Fire Weather Index (FWI) components recorded across two Algerian regions.
+The project includes EDA, feature engineering, model training, and evaluation using R² and RMSE.

 ---